Clemapfel/mousetrap/docs/05_events.md

 With cursor movement taken care of, we now turn our attention to handling the other type of mouse event: button presses.

-A mouse button is any button on a mouse... no really.
-Mice are hugely varied, with some having exactly one button while some gaming mice have 6 or more buttons.
+A mouse button is any button on a mouse... no, really.
+Mice are hugely varied, with some having exactly one button, while some gaming mice have 6 or more buttons.
 If the user uses no mouse at all, for example when choosing to control the app with a trackpad or touchscreen, touchpad "taps" will be registered as left-mouse-button-presses.

 We track mouse button pressed with `ClickEventController` which has 3 signals: